November 11, 2025

 4. Many of your stories highlight success emerging from humble beginnings.
 What do these stories tell us about the values that sustained the community?

-This indicates that anybody with the dream, perseverance and hard work can achieve great heights.
-I grew up with Haroun from child hood and he is a strong case who succeeded internationally with the right mind set
+Author: They show that anyone with a dream, perseverance, and hard work can reach great heights.
+I grew up with Haroon, and he is a strong example of someone who succeeded internationally through determination and the right mindset.

 5. How did you access archival materials like photographs, scorecards, and family documents—were they difficult to preserve and authenticate?

-Most of the photos, stories were related personally to me by those I featured.
-I also used Google to check on some of thd information
+Author: Most of the photographs and stories were personally shared with me by the people I featured.
+I also used online sources such as Google to verify and cross-check certain details.

 6. The book spans nearly a century of community life.
 Did you observe any particular shifts in identity, belonging, or ambition across generations?